adithi-su/SwiftUI-Projects/README.md

 <img src = "Images/WeSplit.png" width="250">

 2. GuessTheFlag: A guessing game that helps users learn some of the many flags of the world.
+This project also uses the concept of alerts.

 <img src = "Images/GuessTheFlag.png" width="250">